 InfraPortal is a UKRI-funded website that contains information on hundreds of research and innovation infrastructures available to UK researchers and innovators.
-These include major equipment, resources such as collections, archives or scientific data, e-infrastructures such as data and computing systems, and communication networks.
+These include major equipment, resources such as collections, archives or scientific data, digital infrastructures, including data and computing systems, and communication networks.
 This website does not include whole institutions such as universities, campuses, nor information on small pieces of equipment.

 What is research and innovation infrastructure?

 Research and innovation infrastructures are facilities, resources and services that are used to conduct research and foster innovation.

 - Large-scale physical research facilities, equipment and sets of instruments, such as synchrotrons, research ships, scientific satellites and ‘living labs’ like The Energy Systems Catapult Living Lab

 - Knowledge-based resources, including scientific, cultural and artistic collections and archives, like the Archaeology Data Service, the UK’s openly accessible repository of heritage data

 - Networks of technologies and digital infrastructures, including data and computing systems and communication networks, like the high-performance computing service ARCHER

 This database includes infrastructures from all scales, from those providing a capability that is replicated at a local scale through to those that are globally unique.
 Some are located within the UK, others are located in other countries or even in the seas or skies.

 Read our case studies to see how national infrastructure capability is supporting the UK’s research and innovation community